-Do you ever struggle with knowing your child wants, why they won’t listen or how to respond to a temper tantrum?
-Help is available.
-It takes a village to raise a child, and 211 can help connect you to that village.
-Call 2-1-1 to speak with a caring 211 specialist who can connect you to parenting support.
+Do you ever struggle with knowing what your child wants, why they won’t listen or how to respond to a temper tantrum?
+You don't have to do it alone.
+It takes the entire community to help children become resilient.

 Children learn and manage their emotions in unique ways.
-Sometimes their behavior is due to a behavioral health or developmental concern, and that can make it difficult for the parent and child to connect.
+Sometimes their behavior is due to a behavioral health or developmental concern, making it difficult for the parent and child to connect.

 Understood helps parents understand their children so they can thrive.
-They have many resources for families to help children with learning and thinking differently, school, friends and feelings, family dynamics, understanding their community and tools to help parents see life through their child’s eye.
+They have many resources for families to help with school, friends and feelings, family dynamics, understanding their community and tools to help parents see life through their child’s eye.

 Understanding why a child feels or acts a certain way is critical to establishing a strong parent and child-relationship.